-Technical developments and innovations are of key importance for the safe and sustainable mobility of the future.
-The transformation towards electric mobility and comprehensive digitalization of vehicles has resulted in ambitious development targets and the market launch of new technologies.
-Decisions in favour of certain technologies and the continuously growing scope of emission, consumption and safety requirements to be met are associated with risks.
-In 2020, MBG and Mercedes-Benz USA, LLC ("MBUSA") reached agreements with various US authorities to settle civil and environmental claims regarding emission control systems of certain diesel vehicles, which have taken legal effect (for further explanations please refer to the subsection entitled "3.
+In 2020, Mercedes-Benz Group AG and Mercedes-Benz USA, LLC ("MBUSA") reached agreements with various US authorities to settle civil and environmental claims regarding emission control systems of certain diesel vehicles, which have taken legal effect (for further explanations please refer to the subsection entitled "3.
 Legal and Tax Risks").
-With the settlement reached, MBG and MBUSA have agreed to, among other things, pay civil penalties, conduct an emission modification programme for affected vehicles, provide extended warranties, undertake a nationwide mitigation project, take certain corporate compliance measures and make other payments.
-If the aforementioned obligations are not complied with, there will be the risk that costintensive measures will have to be taken and/or significant stipulated penalties will become due.
+If the obligations from the settlements are not complied with, there will be the risk that cost-intensive measures will have to be taken and/or significant stipulated penalties will become due.